hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 **How to use a prev_context_tag?**
 - Let’s take an example where we need to store 2 different mobile numbers from a user in the same flow as the primary & secondary mobile number.

-I have a node where we will be asking a user to provide primary & secondary mobile numbers, so here we will need 2 different entities with the same type and validation to store them separately.
+There is a node where we will be asking a user to provide primary & secondary mobile numbers, so here we will need 2 different entities with the same type and validation to store them separately.

 Created an entity for the **primary number** which has a Bot Says as “Please enter your primary number” and for **secondary number** with Bot Says as “Please enter your secondary number” as shown below

 ![ES_1](assets/ES_1.png)

-So here as you can see the unique word which differentiates both the entities is **“primary”** which we will use as prev_context_tag for primary mobile number entity.
+So here as you can see the unique word which differentiates both the entities is **“primary”** which we will use as **prev_context_tag** for primary mobile number entity.

 ![ES_2](assets/ES_2.png)